 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

-ITS Capstone Project Expo (Week 13)
+ITS Capstone Project Expo (TBA)

 The ITS Capstone Project Expo will showcase a mix of student groups presenting, showcasing posters and displaying demos on the expo day, which will be judged by a panel from the industry.
-Out of all the capstone projects of the semester, three categories (ten groups in each category) of projects will be selected to participate in expo based on the final presentation/assessment by the supervisory/ examiner board.
+Out of all the capstone projects of the semester, three categories (ten groups in each category) of projects will be selected to participate in the expo based on the final assessment by the supervisory/ examiner board.
 The categories are:

 - Best Presentation